 Tokens within eqn are separated by spaces, tabs, newlines, braces, double quotes, tildes or circumflexes.
-Braces $\{\}$ are used for grouping; generally speaking, anywhere a single character like x could appear, a complicated construction enclosed in braces may be used instead.
-Tilde $\tilde{}$ represents a full space in the output, circumflex $\hat{}$ half as much.
+Braces {} are used for grouping; generally speaking, anywhere a single character like x could appear, a complicated construction enclosed in braces may be used instead.
+Tilde $\tilde{}$ represents a full space in the output, circumflex $\hat{}$ half as much, and tab represents an ordinary troff tab character.